 Finding Properties

 The initial step in wholesaling is locating potential properties, often focusing on distressed properties.
 These can be properties facing foreclosure, in need of repairs, or with sellers motivated to sell quickly.
-Investors typically use a variety of methods to find these properties, including direct mail campaigns, bandit signs, and real estate platforms.
+Investors typically use a variety of methods to find these properties:

 Securing the Contract